 Since then I have devised and performed with Rational Theatre Company at Hull Truck, The Place London, Battersea Arts Centre, Cardiff Arts Lab, The Arnolfini Bristol, and worked on socially engaged residencies alongside Birmingham Royal Ballet, Plymouth City Museum and Art Gallery, Eden Project Cornwall, Education Action Zone Plymouth, The Photographers Gallery London, and for Tate exchange with Plymouth College of Art.

 My studio work is centred in installation and fine art printmaking.
-In 2014 I won the Design Factory Award, with the Design Museum for digital textile design pictured on this page, and in the same year was selected by the Victoria and Albert Museum/Morley Gallery to show fine art print work in the "Inspired By" Exhibition.
+In 2014 I won the Design Factory Award at the Design Museum London, for digital textile designs pictured on this page.
+In the same year was selected by the Victoria and Albert Museum/Morley Gallery to show fine art print work in the "Inspired By" Exhibition.

-Jo Tyler works with immaterial means; The light, translucent layers and transparent glass vessels describe current global states of instability and flux.
+Jo Tyler works with soundscape, light, extended layers of print and transparent glass vessels to describe current global states of instability and flux.